 2019/E/011

-WEEK 04
+Week 04

-(1)Nomura, A., Noguchi, M., Kometani, M., Furukawa, K. and Yoneda, T., “Artificial intelligence in current diabetes management and prediction”, Current Diabetes Reports, vol.21(12), pp.61, 2021.
+[1] Nomura, A., Noguchi, M., Kometani, M., Furukawa, K. and Yoneda, T., “Artificial intelligence in current diabetes management and prediction”, Current Diabetes Reports, vol.21[12], pp.61, 2021.
 Available: 10.1007/s11892-021-01423-2.

-(2)Artificial Intelligence (AI) can potentially improve diabetes care by automating tasks, making personalized recommendations, and predicting future outcomes.
-(3) The research conducted a literature assessment on the application of AI to the prediction and management of diabetes.
-Additionally, it recognized the corresponding potential and difficulties.(4) In the paper, numerous AI applications for managing diabetes were discussed, including automated retinal screening, clinical decision support, population risk prediction, and patient self-management tools.
-(5) This paper provided a comprehensive overview of the current state of AI in diabetes care.
-(6) The paper focused on the opportunities and challenges of AI in diabetes management and prediction.
+[2] Artificial Intelligence [AI] can potentially improve diabetes care by automating tasks, making personalized recommendations, and predicting future outcomes.
+[3] The research conducted a literature assessment on the application of AI to the prediction and management of diabetes.
+Additionally, it recognized the corresponding potential and difficulties.
+[4] In the paper, numerous AI applications for managing diabetes were discussed, including automated retinal screening, clinical decision support, population risk prediction, and patient self-management tools.
+[5] This paper provided a comprehensive overview of the current state of AI in diabetes care.
+[6] The paper focused on the opportunities and challenges of AI in diabetes management and prediction.
 Still, it did not provide a detailed discussion of specific implementation strategies or technical aspects of AI.
-(7) According to the paper's conclusion, the suggested optimized hybrid machine learning approach shows good results for smartphone-based diabetic retinopathy detection, indicating potential for widespread screening and early identification.
-(8) The authors found that AI-based models can outperform traditional methods in the detection of DR. AI could be a valuable tool for early diagnosis and treatment of this disease.
+[7] According to the paper's conclusion, the suggested optimized hybrid machine learning approach shows good results for smartphone-based diabetic retinopathy detection, indicating potential for widespread screening and early identification.
+[8] The authors found that AI-based models can outperform traditional methods in the detection of DR. AI could be a valuable tool for early diagnosis and treatment of this disease.

 ARTICLE 10